linhphongz/linhphongz/README.md

 - 👋 Hi, I’m Nguyen Phong .
-- I am from Vietnam- a student of Hanoi Uni of Sci & Tech .
+-👨‍🎓 I am from Vietnam- a student of Hanoi Uni of Sci & Tech .
 - 👀 I’m interested in learning Mathematics, Programming but I want someone teaches me :(
-- 🌱 I’m currently learning C/C++,Java, especially AI,ML,DL to make a first project.
+- 🌱 I’m currently learning C/C++,Java, especially AI,ML,DL to make some projects about ML,NLP...
 - 📫 How to reach me : fb.com/nvphonglinh

 <!---